abhinvanand01/WatchOn/README.md

 Tech Stack Used,
  Unity 3D for making 3D models .
- Vuforia framework for AR dependencies . \n
+ Vuforia framework for AR dependencies .
  C# for writing scripts and to design working of the application.

 Steps to use this application :